cdolly/ML-Data-Analysis/README.md

 # ML-Data-Analysis
-Use machine learning in order to train and test a dataset.
+##Goal: Use machine learning in order to train and test a dataset using Python.